-UNVEILING OF THE WINNING DESIGN - International Competition for a Permanent Memorial to the Honour Victims of Slavery and the Transatlantic Slave Trade
+UNVEILING OF THE WINNING DESIGN - International Competition for a Permanent Memorial to Honour the Victims of Slavery and the Transatlantic Slave Trade

 Winning Design Unveiling Ceremony, Monday, 23 September 2013 in East Lounge Area at United Nations Secretariat

 On 30 September 2011, UNESCO through its “Slave Route” Project and the Permanent Memorial Committee launched an international design competition for the creation of a Permanent Memorial at the United Nations Plaza to honour the victims of slavery and transatlantic slave trade during a press conference held in New York.

 Artists, designers, sculptors and other visual arts professionals were invited to submit their proposals by 23 January 2012, focusing on: Acknowledging the Tragedy; Considering the Legacy; Lest We Forget.
 As a result of the call for project, 310 full proposals were submitted by visual arts professionals from 84 countries, five continents, representing over three generations.
 The participation of 126 female contestants is to be underlined.